Scrabble variants

 Scrabble variants are games created by changing the normal Scrabble rules or equipment.

 Variants with standard board and/or tiles

 Anagrab

 Anagrab is a word game which is usually played with Scrabble tiles.
-The name is an amalgam of the words 'anagram' (the basic game mechanism) and 'grab' - because a player's words may at any time be 'grabbed' by opponents.
+The name is an amalgam of the words anagram (the basic game mechanism) and grab - because a player's words may at any time be taken by opponents.
 The game was first described in 1976 in Richard Sharp's The Best Games People Play, but his description suggests that he did not invent it.